canvasxyz/canvas/docs/index.md

 **Create a database** by defining models and actions.

-Models define your database's schema, in a way that's interoperable across platforms, like Prisma.
+Models define your database schema, and are interoperable across platforms, like Prisma.

 Actions define mutations that users can make to the database.
 Use them to